facebook/react-native/docs/RunningOnDeviceAndroid.md

 next: embedded-app-android
 ---

-## USB Debugging
+## Prerequisite: USB Debugging

-The easiest way to develop on a device is by USB debugging.
+You'll need this in order to install your app on your device.
 First, make sure you have [USB debugging enabled on your device](https://www.google.com/search?q=android+Enable+USB+debugging).
-Once debugging is enabled on the device you can use `react-native run-android` in the same way as with emulator to install and launch your React Native app on the connected device.

-You can check that your device has been **successfully connected** by running `adb devices`:
+Check that your device has been **successfully connected** by running `adb devices`:

     $ adb devices
     List of devices attached
     emulator-5554 offline   # Google emulator
-    192.168.10.101:5555 device  # Genymotion
+    14ed2fcc device         # Physical device

-**device** means the device is connected.
-Android - go figure :)
+Seeing **device** in the right column means the device is connected.
+Android - go figure :) You must have **only one device connected**.

+Now you can use `react-native run-android` to install and lauch your app on the device.

 ## Accessing development server from device